 Figure 1.
-Summary of known and expected brood-site pollination mutualisms between plants and weevils (Coleoptera; Curculionoidea).
+Summary of known and expected brood-site pollination mutualisms (BSPM) between plants and weevils (Coleoptera: Curculionoidea).
 The boxes in blue and green refer respectively to the weevil and plant lineages involved (the size of boxes is correlated to the number of species involved; see also the approximate scale at the bottom left).
-The phylogenetic tree on the left presents a synthetic view of phylogenetic relationships among weevils based on the phylogenomic study of Shin et al. (2017).
+The phylogenetic tree on the left presents a synthetic view of phylogenetic relationships among weevils based on the phylogenomic study of Shin et al. (2018).
 The relationships among the so-called CCCMS clade (for Baridinae, Cossoninae, Curculioninae, Molytinae and Scolytinae) are unresolved; several subfamilies belonging to this clade and not involved in BSPM (e.g., Scolytinae, Lixinae) are not shown.
-Most of the plant families reported here contain at least one experimentally verified case of BSPM; however, for the plant families highlighted with an “*”, BSPM relationships are postulated based on the niche conservatism of the weevil genera involved.
-Some minor relationships between several lineages of Curculioninae and dicots are not shown for clarity; see Table S1 for details.
+Most of the plant families reported here contain at least one experimentally verified case of BSPM; however, for the plant families highlighted with an “*”, BSPM interactions are postulated based on the phylogenetic niche conservatism of the weevil genera involved (see Methods in Appendix 1).
+Some minor interactions between several lineages of Curculioninae and dicots are not shown for clarity; see Table S1 for details.
 Pictures of selected examples of inflorescences of plant lineages involved: A. Encephalartos sp.
 (Zamiaceae) pollinated by weevils from the Brentidae family and Curculionidae Molytinae.
 B. Elaeis guineensis (Arecaceae) pollinated by Derelomini.
-C. Syargus coronata (Arecaceae) pollinated by Derelomini.
+C. Syagrus coronata (Arecaceae) pollinated by Derelomini.
 D. Carludovica palmata (Cyclanthaceae) pollinated by Derelomini.
 E. Euclea racemosa (Ebenaceae) associated with Derelomini.
 F. Annona senegalensis (Annonaceae) pollinated by Ochyromerini.
 G. Cecropia peltata (Urticaceae), a genus including species pollinated by Eugnomini. (credits: A-B, E: J. Haran; C-D, G: B. de Medeiros, F: M. Gueye).